nileeddy/Hello-World/README.md

 # Tools Used
 I have so far used GitHub Docs, LinkedIn Learning, and BAIS Seminar ICON to help me learn the ins and outs of this GitHub repository.

-# Valueable Lessons From LinkedIn Learning
+# Valueable Lessons From LinkedIn Learning (so far)
 I have learned some very interesting things from the LinkedIn learning course on GitHub

 **Value of GitHub.**